pilipalaio/rezbuild/README.md

 2.Install by source for rez

-If you are new in rezbuild, or there's no early rezbuild version in you rez environment, you can use rez to install this package from source.
+If you are new in rezbuild, or there's no other version of rezbuild in you rez environment, you can use rez to install this package from source.
 Make sure all the requirement already installed into you rez environment(python-3.6+, build-0.3+, pip-18+, [git, setuptools_scm]).
-If you do not have setuptools_scm in you rez environment, please change the `version` argument to the version of rezbuild you download in `package.py` file .
-The default way to get the version number is using setuptools_scm to auto get it.
+If you do not have setuptools_scm in you rez environment, please modify the `version` argument to the version of rezbuild you download in `package.py` file .
+By the way, the default way to get the version number is using setuptools_scm to auto get it.

 Then, clone this project, cd the source root and run the rez install command: